SpaceBarLabs/lean_vault/docs/language_examples.md

 # Language Examples Guide

 This document outlines the implementation of Lean Vault examples in multiple programming languages.
-Each example demonstrates best practices for integrating Lean Vault into your applications, with a focus on key management and rotation.
+Currently, only the Ruby implementation is available, with other language integrations planned for future releases.

+## Current Status

+- ✅ **Ruby**: Fully implemented and ready to use
+- 🚧 **TypeScript**: Coming soon
+- 🚧 **Python**: Coming soon
+- 🚧 **Go**: Coming soon

 ## Common Features

-All language examples implement these core features:
+All language examples will implement these core features:

 1. **Key Management**
    - Loading keys from vault